-Children in the Reception class (age 4–5 years) follow the Early Years Foundation Stage (EYFS) programme from the UK.
-This is a particularly important year for our students as it is during these early stages that they develop essential skills in literacy and numeracy.
-The Foundation Stage covers seven areas of learning anddevelopment which are interconnected:
+The youngest children in the Reception class (age 4–5 years) follow the Early Years Foundation Stage (EYFS) programme from the UK.
+The EYFS curriculum is rich and varied, reflecting the school’s mission, and is rooted in a culture of inquiry.
+This is particularly important for students as it is during these early stages that they develop essential skills in reading, writing and number.
+Literacy and numeracy are strong and often individualised with a multi-faceted approach in both areas.
+Students are also supported at a variety of reading levels.The Foundation Stage covers seven areas of learning and development which are interconnected:

 From Year 1 (age 5-6) to Year 6 (age 10-11)